Music Together: Philosophy

-Music learning is in many ways analogous to language learning; just as the child seems to teach their self language through interacting with a language environment, they teach their self music through being in a music environment.
-When adults model active singing and movement behaviors, the child imitates and learns.
-The combination of classroom activities and at-home music-making inspired by a recording and songbook help children learn music skills naturally and effortlessly.

 Repertoire and recordings

 Music Together is noted for a repertoire which emphasizes the use of a wide variety of musical modes (tonalities) and metres.
-With much of the music of our culture—especially “children’s music”—using predominantly major scales and duple metre, it is difficult for children to gain a breadth of music experience.
+With much of music —especially “children’s music”—using predominantly major scales and duple metre, it is difficult for children to gain a breadth of music experience.
 The Music Together repertoire includes songs in such tonalities as Phrygian mode, aeolian mode, Mixolydian mode, and Dorian mode.
 Children are also introduced to songs using triple metre and “unusual” metres such as 5/4 or 7/8.
-In this way, the Music Together repertoire helps strengthen children’s audiation, a termed coined by learning theorist Edwin Gordon to describe the process by which we mentally hear and comprehend music.
-The ability to audiate is essential to any meaningful music learning.
+In this way, the Music Together repertoire helps strengthen children’s audiation, a termed coined by learning theorist Edwin Gordon to describe the process by which people mentally hear and comprehend music.
+The ability to adiate is essential to any meaningful music learning.

 There are nine non-sequential Music Together song collections, named Bongos, Bells, Triangle, Fiddle, Drum, Tambourine, Flutes, Sticks and Maracas, forming a three-year cycle taught in fall, winter, and spring semesters.
 There are also three summer collections, originally named Summer Songs I, Summer Songs II, and Summer Songs III but in 2019 renamed Harmonica, Banjo and Kazoo respectively, which are compilations carefully designed not to include songs from the spring collections before them or the fall collections after them.
 Families receive one CD and a code to download all of the songs each semester, along with an accompanying illustrated songbook, to facilitate at-home family music-making.
-The recordings are professionally produced and richly orchestrated, and feature a “family” of singers, representing a mother, father, child, grandmother, and uncle.
+The recordings feature a “family” of singers, representing a mother, father, child, grandmother, and uncle.